BadrulAlom/BadrulAlom.github.io/index.md

 #### [Consumer: Modeling temporal patterns of music listeners](https://github.com/BadrulAlom/EventPrediction)

-MSc dissertation project in which transform music listening data into time-series data and attempt to predict play events based on past occurrences.
+MSc dissertation project in which I transform music listening data into time-series data and attempt to predict play events based on past occurrences.

 *Uses: SQLite3, Scikit-Learn, Tensorflow (RNN-LSTM model)*

 #### [Bio: Protein Function Prediction using deep learning](https://github.com/BadrulAlom/Protein-Function-CNN-Model)
 Here I try to predict the sub-cellular locaion of proteins based on their genomic sequence.
 Tried out an innovative idea of using Convolutional Neural nets.
+Sadly wasn't enough time to properly tune the hyper-parameters before having to hand it in.

 *Uses: Keras, Convolutional Neural Nets*